Vail Daily health story: Is it the flu or a cold?

 5. Reduce stress.
 A high stress level is hard on your immune system and has been linked to increased incidence of upper respiratory illness.

 6. Water gargling?
-Two studies out of Japan show that simple water gargling decreases incidence of colds by about a third.
+Two studies out of Japan show that simple water gargling decreases incidences of colds by about a third.
 One of these studies included 20,000 preschoolers.
 Unlike many medical interventions, it’s cheap, free and harmless.

 7. Probiotics.
 Since 70 percent of your immune system is concentrated around the GI tract, some early studies indicate that there may be some benefit to probiotics.
 However, more than 50 percent of probiotic supplements are shown to be inactive when examined by labs.

-Dr. Dennis Lipton is an internal medicine physician at Vail Valley Medical Center and physicians assistant S. Jason Moore, Ph.D., is an epidemiologist and trauma and critical care physician assistant at Vail Valley Medical Center.
+Dr. Dennis Lipton is an internal medicine physician at Vail Valley Medical Center, and physicians assistant S. Jason Moore, Ph.D., is an epidemiologist and trauma and critical care physician assistant at Vail Valley Medical Center.